mmmmosca/LOON/README.md

 end
 ```

-And transpiles to this JSON:
+And compiles to this JSON:
 ```
 {
     "Label": {